Ocean and Air Shipping From the US to Singapore

 Annual Container Volume: >9 million TEUs.

-- This port has four container terminals
+- Facilities include four container terminals

 - The third-busiest port in the United States

-- The 20th busiest port in the World
+- The 20th-busiest port in the world

 Owned By: The Port Authority of New York and New Jersey.